 Still, leaving a rocket ship means walking away from a lot of money (at least on paper).
 The good news is that I’ve vested the majority, so if it ends up being a big win, I will land among the stars.

-The bad news is that it costs a boatload of cash to keep the equity if you choose to leave.
+The bad news is that it costs a boatload of cash (for me, $300K) to keep the equity if you choose to leave.
 Here’s life-changing advice for anyone considering joining a startup: negotiate for a 10-year exercise window on your stock options as part of your signing offer because the default is 30-90 days upon leaving.